AntaresSimulatorTeam/antares-xpansion/docs/index.md

 The Antares-Xpansion package works along with RTE's adequacy software [Antares][antareswebsite] that is also [hosted on github][antares-github].
 Antares-Xpansion aims at performing investment simulations for Antares studies.
 Visit the [Antares-Simulator documentation][readthedocs-antares] for more insights on Antares.

-## Introduction

 Antares-Xpansion optimizes the installed capacities of an Antares study.
 Typical uses of Antares-Xpansion are for example:

 - **long-term scenario building**: build an economically consistent long-term generation mix,
 - **transmission expansion planning** : compute the network development which maximizes social welfare.

-### Antares study
+## Antares study

-In an Antares study, the user builds a power system with a network of zones characterised by power plants (with their constraints e.g., max power etc. and costs), power consumption and power transfer between zones (with the import-export transfer capacity and costs).
+In an Antares study, the user builds a power system with a network of zones characterised by power plants (with their constraints e.g. max power and costs), power consumption and power transfer between zones (with the import-export transfer capacity and costs).

-Antares performs probabilistic simulations of the system throughout many year-long scenarios made of 8760 hourly time-frames each.
+Antares performs probabilistic simulations of the system throughout many year-long scenarios made of 8760 hourly time frames each.
 The goal of the simulation is to minimize the **expected operation cost during one year**.

-### Antares-Xpansion simulation
+## Antares-Xpansion simulation

 Given an Antares simulation the user can define some _investment candidates_ in the power network such as: